NA-MIC/ProjectWeek/PW27_2018_Boston/README.md

 **Who should attend?** This is harder to determine.
 Your best bet is to send an email or attend a preparatory videoconference (see below).

 **What else?**  The Project Week series was founded in 2005, along with the National Alliance for Medical Image Computing (NAMIC), which was chartered by the NIH to build a computational infrastructure for biomedical research.
 Today, Project Week has become one of the major events in the calendars of several NIH-funded Center efforts where they convene and collaborate.
-Participants in Project Week include[NAC](http://nac.spl.harvard.edu/), [NCIGT](http://www.ncigt.org/), [QIICR](http://qiicr.org/), and [CANARIE](https://www.canarie.ca/).
+Participants in Project Week include [NAC](http://nac.spl.harvard.edu/), [NCIGT](http://www.ncigt.org/), [QIICR](http://qiicr.org/), and [CANARIE](https://www.canarie.ca/).
 For additional details about our experience in running these events since 2005 are available here: [Increasing the Impact of Medical Image Computing Using Community-Based Open-Access Hackathons: the NA-MIC and 3D Slicer Experience](http://www.spl.harvard.edu/publications/item/view/3004).

 **Who to contact?** Project Weeks are led by [Tina Kapur, PhD](http://www.spl.harvard.edu/pages/People/tkapur) who is happy to tell you more about them.